Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization: Related Work

-The methods above are classification centric and do not focus on temporal localization.
-The only exception is MDS, shown to work for localization tasks, however, the method was designed primarily for classification.
-We propose a dataset and method that are specifically designed for temporal localization of audio/visual and audio-visual manipulations.
+All of the above mentioned methods employ classification centric approach.
+Thus, those methods do not have temporal localization capabilities.
+Only MDS~\cite{chughNot2020} demonstrated scenarios where only parts of the video are modified, although this approach is primarily designed for classification.
+Our dataset and method are designed to consider both audio-visual deepfake detection and temporal localization.